#me_memory_import

 string[] |

-UUIDs of the created memories. |
+UUIDs of the memories actually inserted on this call. |

-Import from file (preferred)¶
+#Import from file (preferred)

 Format is inferred from the .yaml extension.